-I was at a loss of what to say yet, excited to hear that there was a solution to Habibah’s problem at all.
+I was at a loss for what to say, yet, excited to hear that there was a solution to Habibah’s problem.

 “I have a doctor friend in the city, in Lafia, he can counsel her and even prescribe some medications.”

-I felt like jumping to embrace master Ibrahim but I didn’t do that, instead, I thanked him and felt a huge relief in my heart.
+I felt like jumping to embrace master Ibrahim, but I didn’t do that; instead, I thanked him and felt a massive relief in my heart.

-I sent news home to our father as quickly as I could about what master Ibrahim had said.
-Our father who although was a local herdsman with no education yet believed in the power of education and insisted that all his sons went to school, listened to master Ibrahim’s counsel, and thereafter arranged for a journey to Lafia with Habibah.
+I sent news home to our father as quickly as possible about what master Ibrahim had said.
+Our father, a local herdsman with no education, believed in the power of schooling.
+He insisted that all his sons go to school.
+So when the news reached him, he listened to master Ibrahim’s counsel and arranged for a journey to Lafia with him and Habibah.

 News reached me that father and Habibah met with the doctor in Lafia and that Habibah had started receiving treatment.